H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 - **Precision**: The model is precise in its predictions, scoring 0.97 for uninfected smears and 0.95 for parasitized smears.
 This means that when it predicts a class, it is highly likely to be correct.
 - **Recall**: The recall of 0.95 for uninfected and 0.97 for parasitized indicates the model's ability to identify all relevant cases within each class.
 - **F1-Score**: The harmonized average of precision and recall, standing at 0.96 for both classes, confirms the balanced accuracy of our classifier.
-- **Support**: The support values, 2780 for Uninfected and 2732 for Parasitized, show a balanced dataset and reaffirm the reliability of our metrics.
+- **Support**: The support values, 2780 for Uninfected and 2732 for Parasitized, indicate a balanced dataset and reaffirm the reliability of our metrics.

 #### Overall Performance
 The overall accuracy of the model is 0.961, reflecting its high efficiency in classifying malaria from blood smears.
 Both macro and weighted averages of the F1-score are 0.96, highlighting consistent performance across both categories of the dataset.